laxamentumtech/audnexus/README.md

 ### Installing locally

 - Install Mongo, Node and Redis on your system
-- `npm install` from project directory to get dependencies
+- `pnpm install` from project directory to get dependencies
 - Set `ADP_TOKEN` and `PRIVATE_KEY` environment variables as mentioned above if you are using the chapters endpoint.
-- `npm run watch-debug` to start the server
+- `pnpm run watch-debug` to start the server

 Test an API call with